gradle/native-platform/readme.md

 ### Windows

-You need to install Visual studio 2010 or later.
+You need to install Visual studio 2010 or later, plus the Windows SDK to allow you to build both x86 and x64 binaries.

 ### OS X